 The Bible is Central to Our Worship & The Book of Common Prayer Guides Our Worship

 We affirm that committed relationships are lifelong and monogamous.
-Episcopalians also recognize that there is grace after divorce and do not deny the sacraments to those who have been divorced.
+Episcopalians also recognize that there is grace after divorce and individuals who are divorced are welcome to participate fully in the life and Sacraments of the Church.

 We affirm that issues such as birth control are matters of personal informed conscience.
-We celebrate our unity in Christ while honoring our differences, always putting the work of love before uniformity of opinion.
+We celebrate our unity in Christ while honoring our differences and a diversity of opinions, always putting the work of love before uniformity of opinion.

 The Anglican Communion